 After two great days, we head off for a totally different experience in Lake Manyara National Park.
 This is not big, but worth a visit.
 Lots of birds, hippo in a pool, water buffalo, and for the first time we see a giraffe sitting down.

-Our next accommodation is Plantation Lodge.
-Great rooms and superb food.
-A place to relax and get ready for our safari in the Ngorongoro Crater.
 After a short drive, we start up towards the rim of the crater.
 As we gain height, we start driving into the mist that is normal for this time of day.
 Suddenly we stop in the mist.
 Yanus has spotted two male lions in the long grass at the side of the road.
 We are not yet inside the crater and have already seen an incredible sight.

 Over the rim, and the crater unfolds in front of us.
 Herds of zebra, more birds, and our first sight of a big herd of wildebeest.
 Our second highlight of the day is when we stop for lunch at a designated picnic area, adjacent to a lake.
 We are just about to tuck in when a hippo appears from behind a rock about 20 metres away and starts to walk towards us.
 Luckily he turns away and saunters round all the vehicles and into the lake.